cocotb/cocotb/documentation/source/troubleshooting.rst

 Sometimes that version of GCC is old enough to not support C++11 (<4.8).
 When you install cocotb, :command:`pip` uses the system (or some other) compiler that supports C++11.
 But when you try to run cocotb with the older Questa, it prepends the older libraries Questa ships with to :envvar:`LD_LIBRARY_PATH`.
-This causes the older libstdc++ Questa ships with to be loaded, resuling in the error message.
+This causes the older ``libstdc++`` Questa ships with to be loaded, resulting in the error message.
-For Questa, you can use the :option:`-noautoldlibpath` option to turn off the :envvar:`LD_LIBRARY_PATH` prepend to resolve this issue.
+For Questa, you can use the ``-noautoldlibpath`` option to turn off the :envvar:`LD_LIBRARY_PATH` prepend to resolve this issue.

 Using cocotb with more than one Python installation
 ===================================================

-Users of cocotb with more than one installation of a single Python version (including conda env users) must take care not to re-use cached versions of the installed cocotb package.
+Users of cocotb with more than one installation of a single Python version (including ``conda env`` users) must take care not to re-use cached versions of the installed cocotb package.
 If this isn't done, running simulations fails with errors like ``libpython3.7m.so.1.0: cannot open shared object file: No such file or directory``.

 Cocotb builds binary libraries during its installation process.